Cher Lloyd: 2011–2012: Sticks and Stones

 After the finale of the seventh series of The X Factor, it was announced that Lloyd had been signed to Syco Music.
-Shortly after, recording began for her debut studio album with songwriter Autumn Rowe, and producers RedOne, Johnny Powers and The Runners.
-On 28 July 2011, Lloyd previewed five tracks from the album during a UStream session, including singles featuring Busta Rhymes, Mike Posner, Ghetts, Mic Righteous and Dot Rotten.
+Shortly after, recording began for her debut studio album with songwriter Autumn Rowe, and producers RedOne, Johnny Powers, and the Runners.
+On 28 July 2011, Lloyd previewed five tracks from the album during a UStream session, including singles featuring Busta Rhymes, Mike Posner, Ghetts, Mic Righteous, and Dot Rotten.

-Lloyd's debut single, "Swagger Jagger", was released in July 2011 and entered at number one on the UK Singles Chart, with sales exceeding 303,000 copies in Britain.
-In the Republic of Ireland, the single charted at number two on the Irish Singles Chart.
-The single debuted at number 79 on the Mega Top 100 in the Netherlands.
+Lloyd's debut single, "Swagger Jagger", was released in July 2011.
+It entered at number one on the UK Singles Chart, with sales exceeding 303,000 copies in Britain.
+In the Republic of Ireland, the single charted at number two on the Irish Singles Chart, while it debuted at number 79 on the Mega Top 100 in the Netherlands.
 After a performance during the finals of So You Think You Can Dance, the song moved up the chart to number 60.
-Lloyd released her debut studio album, Sticks + Stones, on 4 November 2011.
-The record entered the UK Albums Chart at number four, and peaked at number seven in Ireland.
+Lloyd released her debut studio album, Sticks + Stones, on 4 November.
+It entered the UK Albums Chart at number 4, while peaking at number seven in Ireland.
 The album sold 55,668 copies in its opening week.
-The second single, "With Ur Love", featuring American singer Mike Posner, debuted on the UK Singles Chart at number four with first-week sales of 74,030 copies.
-The song sold more than the first single, when it debuted at number one in August 2011, selling 66,316 copies.
-"With Ur Love" also marks the highest-selling number-four single since Rihanna's "Only Girl (In the World)," which sold 74,248 copies in 2010.
-The third single, "Want U Back", featuring American rapper Astro, debuted at number 56, and rose 30 places to number 26 with sales of 9,730.
+The second single "With Ur Love", featuring American singer Mike Posner, debuted on the UK Singles Chart at number four with first-week sales of 74,030 copies.
+It sold more than the predecessor, selling 66,316 copies when "Swagger Jagger" debuted at number one in the United Kingdom in August 2011.
+"With Ur Love" also marked the highest-selling number-four single since Barbadian singer Rihanna's 2010 single "Only Girl (In the World)", which sold 74,248 copies in 2010.
+The third single of Sticks + Stones, "Want U Back", featuring American rapper Astro, debuted at number 56, and rose 30 places to number 26 with sales of 9,730.